juanfernandes/juanfernandes-uk/src/notes/monthly-notes-october-2023.md

 date: 2024-01-24T00:00:00Z
 tags:
   - monthly-notes
-  - notes
-shareLink: ""
 ---
-<p class="lead">October - lots more upheaval on a personal level - but we had Halloween and the kids really enjoyed it.
-Started working on a new design for this website.</p>
+October - lots more upheaval on a personal level - but we had Halloween and the kids really enjoyed it.
+Started working on a new design for this website.{.lead}

 ## Projects
 - After migrating from Forestry.io over to [Tina CMS](https://tina.io/ "Tina CMS") managed to mess up the template I use for my streams - which are short posts that are auto shared to social media.
 Fixed this and a few minor buts too.